leonstel/leonstel.github.io/drafts/gmap3.md

 `of` makes an observable of the given value.
 When switching you have to switch to a new observable to not break the observable stream.

+In the `of ` which creates a new observable you pass in the the asked prop's current value

 ```
 changed(prop){
     return this.changedObs.pipe(